sammedcjain/To-do-List/README.md

 Users can also create new lists by modifying the route in the URL section.
 For ex : If you want to create a new list called "Work" , you just need to type "Work" at the end of the URL after forward slash. { Dynamic route has been used to create multiple lists}
 Mongoose library functions have been used in app.js {Node-js} file inorder to perform database operations.

+Link to my todolist Web page = https://to-do-list-41se.onrender.com/

+MongoDB Atlas and Render services have been used in deploying the web application.